JonathanTrahan/MNIST-Handwritten-Digit-Recognizing-Neural-Network/README.md

 line of data is: “label, pix-1-1, pix-1-2, pix1-3, … , pix-28-28” where label is a digit 0-9 and pix-X-Y is a
 greyscale value from 0-255.

+MNIST files need to be in the same directory as the program file.

 ## User-selectable operations:
 **[1] Train the network**